Nicole Eggert

-Nicole Elizabeth Eggert (born January 13, 1972) is an American actor.
+Nicole Elizabeth Eggert (born January 13, 1972) is an American actress.
 Her notable roles include Jamie Powell on the situation comedy Charles in Charge and Summer Quinn on the television series Baywatch.
 She guest-starred in The Super Mario Bros.
 Super Show! and Boy Meets World.
-She made several Christmas films that premiered on Lifetime.
-Eggert was a 2010 contestant on the VH1 reality show Celebrity Fit Club and came in second in 2013 on ABC's celebrity diving show Splash.
+She appeared in several Christmas movies that premiered on Lifetime.
+Eggert was also a contestant on the VH1 reality show Celebrity Fit Club in 2010 and came second in 2013 on ABC's celebrity diving show Splash.

 Early life

 Eggert was born in Glendale, California.
 Her mother, Gina Duncan, was a British-born talent agent, and her father, Rolf Eggert, was a German-born canning-company executive.
 Eggert's quest for stardom started when her mother entered her in beauty contests.
 At age five, Eggert was Miss Universe in the petite division.
 An agent saw her and offered her parents a role for her in a Johnson's baby shampoo commercial.